 For the Authority to be more effective we must first be more efficient in our approach to managing service demand.
 Our drive for greater efficiencies manifests in improved filtering and prioritising of incoming complaint volumes.
 Such efficiency also allows staff greater time and flexibility to communicate effectively with the public, complainants and the Police.
 We are also focused on applying an appropriate level of resource to independent and transparent investigation and/or review of serious complaints and incidents and producing quality public reports in a timely manner where appropriate.
-When operational efficiencies are realized we believe we will better placed to increase the emphasis on activities that provide opportunities to influence Police conduct and policy development over the longer term.
+When operational efficiencies are realised we believe we will better placed to increase the emphasis on activities that provide opportunities to influence Police conduct and policy development over the longer term.

-Increasing operational complexity requires evolution of our resource model
+Operational complexity requires evolution of our resource model

 To operate effectively in an increasingly complex operating environment we need flexible decision-making systems and a resource model that identifies and adapts to changes in our operating environment.
-In this regard we continue to assess the utility of how we are organised to deliver services and the capability required to deliver more effectively.
-In this respect we will make greater use of a multi-disciplinary resource allocation model that brings together investigators, legal advisors, analysts, reviewing officers, complaint assessors and communications staff to focus on those critical incidents or complaints involving complex circumstances and large volumes of information.
+In this regard we have assessed, and will continue to assess, the utility of how we are organised to deliver services and the capability required to deliver more effectively.
+In this respect we will make greater use of collaborative multi-disciplinary teams, be more rigorous in our approach to 'triaging' and categorising incoming complaints, and tighten the way we manage workloads to ensure high quality outputs are produced in the shortest possible timeframes.